 If you’re looking for an STP forex broker with a reputation for tight spreads, then ThinkMarkets is a great option.
-ThinkMarkets offers 38 currency pairs for forex trading, choice of MetaTrader 4, 5 and ThinkTrader trading platforms and leverage of 500:1 (FSA, FSCA) and 30:1 (ASIC, FCA).
+ThinkMarkets offers 40 currency pairs for forex trading, choice of MetaTrader 4, 5 and ThinkTrader trading platforms and leverage of up to 30:1 (ASIC, FCA) and up to 500:1 (FSA, FSCA)

 Our ThinkMarkets review (formerly called ThinkForex) found the forex and CFD broker has several impressive features:

 Established back in 2010, ThinkMarkets is an award-winning broker with headquarters in London and Melbourne.
-ThinkMarkets are a multi-regulated broker with a customer support team available 24 hours throughout the trading week that are contactable by phone, live chat, or email for clients worldwide.
+ThinkMarkets are a multi-regulated broker with a customer support team available 24/7 throughout the trading week that is contactable by phone, live chat, or email for clients worldwide.
 With a choice of three trading platforms, including their own award-winning proprietary trading platform, ThinkTrader, ThinkMarkets is a great option for both beginners and experienced traders.

 In 2020, ThinkMarkets won ‘Best Value Broker in Asia’ at the 2020 Global Forex Awards and ‘Best CFD Provider at the City of London Wealth Management Awards (COLWMA) in 2021.
 A testament to the excellent spreads/costs, trading tools, and customer service the broker offers.

 The overall rating is based on review by our experts